Guide to Open Data Licensing

 In addition to the disclaimer in the license linked at the bottom of the page please note that:

 - This information is collected by altruistic individuals most of whom are not lawyers; those who are lawyers are not your lawyers nor experts in your situation.
 You use this information at your own risk.

 - Nothing in this page should be considered as legal advice.

 Licensing your Data

 In most jurisdictions there are intellectual property rights in data that prevent third-parties from using, reusing and redistributing data without explicit permission.
 Even in places where the existence of rights is uncertain, it is important to apply a license simply for the sake of clarity.
 Thus, if you are planning to make your data available you should put a license on it – and if you want your data to be open the license matters, because it makes it open for those users in jurisdictions where their use may be otherwise restricted.

 What licenses can you use?
 We recommend for ‘open’ data you use one of the licenses conformant with the Open Definition and marked as suitable for data.
 This list (along with instructions for usage) can be found at:

 A short 1-page instruction guide to applying an open data license can be found on the Open Data Commons site:

 What Legal (IP) Rights Are There in Data (and Databases)

-	When talking about databases we first need to be distinguish between the

-	structure and the content of a database (when we use the term ‘data’ we shall

-	mean the content of the database itself).
-As explained in detail in the FAQ
+When talking about databases we first need to distinguish between the structure and the content of a database (when we use the term ‘data’ we shall mean the content of the database itself).
+As explained in detail in the FAQ prepared by Creative Commons1:

-	prepared by Science Commons 11: